chamibuddhika/kisseru/draft.md

 ## Scripting Inlined

 Let's say you think bash is the second (of course python comes first -- just kidding) greatest scripting language to grace this planet.
 Hey, we are at a safe place here.
 No judging what so ever...
-Cool, so you think you can easily whip up a small bash script to extract the latitude and longitude columns from the csv file in place of bunch of python code in `extract_coords_from_csv`.
+Cool! so you think you can easily whip up a small bash script to extract the latitude and longitude columns from the csv file in place of bunch of python code in `extract_coords_from_csv`.
 We hear you...

 So what we did was to make it possible to write an inlined bash script or a bash command line within your function just as you would in a regular bash script or at bash prompt.
 For example let's see how we could have written an inlined bash script within `extract_coords_from_csv`